pinkeggo/pinkeggo/README.md

 announcements will be made in the psa section, test/assessment/project announcements or discussion are welcome in the announcements section.

+please give me suggestions in the suggestions panel, and bear with me since i suck at discord.

 please have fun, and lets have a successful year!

 -jess